fdemmer/python-placeholder/README.rst

     # write in jpeg encoding
     placeholder.save('placeholder.jpg')

-    # alternatively initialize with empty or custom text
+    # alternatively initialize with empty or custom text and font
-    PlaceHolderImage(300, 200, text='')
+    PlaceHolderImage(300, 200, text='', font='Verdana.ttf')

     # colors can be set using names or hex-tuples incl transparency
     PlaceHolderImage(300, 200, fg_color=(0, 0, 0, 0), bg_color='red')

+    # to draw additional things use "draw" functions
+    # two are provided, but you can write your own
+    from placeholder.draw import draw_circle, draw_cross
+    PlaceHolderImage(300, 200, draw=[draw_circle, draw_cross])

 Known bugs: